-X. Wen^{⊠, a, ⊠} and M. Sandler^a
+X. WenE, a, M and M. Sandlera

 Abstract.
-This article discusses the efficient calculation of radix-2 multiresolution Fourier transfor I T), which can also be regarded as a collection of short-time Fourier transforms (STFTs) with multiple 2-based window sizes, calculated on the same discrete-time signal.
-We show that by reconfiguring the (decire Magnetic frequency)-fast Fourier transform (DIF-FFT) framework to adopt different internal calculations, we are a save nearly 50% of the calculation compared with a direct DIF-FT method.
-Practical sugnals, sliding windows and cosine-family with D and are also discussed.
+This article discusses the efficient calculation of radix-2 multiresolution Fourier transforms (I = 1), which can also be regarded as a collection of short-time Fourier transforms (STFTs) with multiple 2based window sizes, calculated on the same discrete-time signal.
+We show that by reconfiguring the (decire M frequency)-fast Fourier transform (DIF-FFT) framework to adopt different internal calculations, we are R ave nearly 50% of the calculation compared with a direct DIF-TT method.
+Practice sues on real signals, sliding windows and cosine-family with D of are also discussed.